 -

-and they had a child.
-He worked in Guatemala as a journalist for twenty-five
+distant cousin and they had a child.
+He worked in Guatemala as a

-Olga Koklova and of the the birth of his daughter Maya, by Marie-Thérése
+his separation from Olga Koklova and of the the birth of his daughter

 -

-to be arranged by Sabartés opened on March 3, 1936, at the
+first exhibition to be arranged by Sabartés opened on March 3, 1936,

-Paul Rosenberg & Co. in New York City and was the called "oeuvres
+at the Paul Rosenberg & Co. in New York City and was the called

 Picasso and kept at bay those whom Picasso did not want to see.